frederic-perez/AmE-dictionary/data/idioms.md

 __case the joint__ :three::hammer: (casing the joint)
 __cash cow__ A product or business that always makes a lot of profit.
 __cash in__
+__cast in concrete__ Firmly or permanently established; not subject to change; unalterable. _The healthcare law looks promising, but we’ll have to wait until it’s cast in concrete before we know exactly what it will do._
 __castles in the sky__ Dreams, hopes, or plans that are impossible, unrealistic, or have very little chance of succeeding.
 __cat got your tongue__ Used to ask someone why he or she is not saying anything.
 __cat has nine lives__ _Everybody knows a cat has nine lives.
 For three he plays, for three he strays, and for the last three he stays._